interactafraz/afcal/README.md

 # AFcal

 AFcal is a tool for setting up monthly and yearly reminders that can be accessed via a single RSS feed.
-It works great with services that allow RSS feeds as triggers to execute recurring actions.
+It works great with services that allow RSS feeds as triggers to execute recurring actions like [n8n](https://github.com/n8n-io/n8n), [IFTTT](https://ifttt.com/) and [Zapier](https://zapier.com/).

 ## Possible use Cases